 Formatting Your Abstract

 - Abstracts should be no more than 1,950 characters; not including title, authors, and spaces.
-Figures, tables, title, and authors do not count against the 1,950 character limit.
+Figures, tables submitted as images, title, and authors do not count against the 1,950 character limit.
 Use simple fonts.

 - Italics, underline, bold, superscript and subscript formatting, Greek characters (both upper and lowercase), scientific characters, charts, tables, and graphs are accepted.

 - Figures are accepted and they do not count towards character limit.
-You are limited to four images in one abstract.
 There isn’t a maximum allowed resolution for figures.
 Acceptable file types for images are .gif, .jpeg, and .png.
 Color images are allowed.
 Please provide high resolution images; if the quality submitted is poor, they will appear badly.

 - All fields must contain the requested information or the submission will not be complete.